 deny from 123.456.789.

-This blocks access to anyone using an IP in the range from 123.456.789.0 to 123.456.789.255.
+This blocks access to anyone using an IP in the range of 123.456.789.0 to 123.456.789.255.

 Denying access via links from specific domains (e.g. www.problemdomain.com) is also possible through .htaccess.
 The following rule will display a 403 Forbidden error to any user accessing your site from a link hosted on the targeted domain: